Sales and marketing alignment: mapping content strategy to sales goals

 Even if you thought, “Yup, that sounds like our company,” as you read through every single challenge we just outlined, or if you’ve been in Gillian’s shoes, you can still turn things around and make a fresh start with your sales team.
 Here’s why it’s worth the effort to align your content marketing strategy framework with your sales team’s objectives.

-• Improved lead quality: Alignment ensures that content marketing programs like your SEO content strategy target the right audiences with the right messages, resulting in higher-quality leads.
+• Improved lead quality: Alignment ensures that content marketing initiatives like your blog and SEO strategy target the right audiences with the right messages, resulting in higher-quality leads.
 This equates to less time wasted on discovery calls or demos with tire-kickers.

 • Increased conversion rates: Alignment results in a more cohesive customer journey and smoother handoffs between marketing and sales.
 This reduces friction in the sales process and improves conversion rates.